octaviommr/mynotes-next/README.md

 - Graceful error handling

 This is a personal project so I'm not accepting contributions at the moment.
+This project is not intended as production-ready software.

 ## Running Locally